bielzinrx/Attract-To-Chat/README.md

 * `enableVocalFatigue` / `enableAntiSpam` — OFF by default
 * `enableCapsFeature` — ON by default
 * `enableCapsFeature` — ON by default
-* `walkieChatCompat` — ON by default: Walkie-Chat coexistence guard (full walkie talkie integration is 1.20.1-only)
+* `walkieChatCompat` — ON by default: optional Walkie-Chat integration (proximity chat, block stations) — Minecraft 1.20.1
-* `walkieChatProximityRange` / `walkieChatProximityCapsBonus` — 15 / 10 blocks: used by the Walkie-Chat integration on 1.20.1
+* `walkieChatProximityRange` / `walkieChatProximityCapsBonus` — 15 / 10 blocks: attraction range for Walkie-Chat proximity chat (Minecraft 1.20.1)

 **Command reference**